timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 05-JOINT CHIEFS OF STAFF/CHAPTER 05-JOINT CHIEFS OF STAFF.md

   * (A) the Vice Chairman of the Joint Chiefs of Staff;

-  * (B) the Chief of Staff of the Army, the Chief of Naval Operations, the Chief of Staff of the Air Force, or the Commandant of the Marine Corps; or
+  * (B) the Chief of Staff of the Army, the Chief of Naval Operations, the Chief of Staff of the Air Force, or the Commandant of the Marine Corps, or the Chief of Space Operations; or

   * (C) the commander of a unified or specified combatant command.

 * (2) The President may waive paragraph (1) in the case of an officer if the President determines such action is necessary in the national interest.

-* (c) GRADE AND RANK.—The Chairman, while so serving, holds the grade of general or, in the case of an officer of the Navy, admiral and outranks all other officers of the armed forces.
+* (c) GRADE AND RANK.—The Chairman, while so serving, holds the grade of general, in the case of the Navy, admiral, or, in the case of an officer of the Space Force, the equivalent grade, and outranks all other officers of the armed forces.
 However, he may not exercise military command over the Joint Chiefs of Staff or any of the armed forces.

 ### §153.
 Chairman: functions
 * (a) PLANNING; ADVICE; POLICY FORMULATION.—Subject to the authority, direction, and control of the President and the Secretary of Defense, the Chairman of the Joint Chiefs of Staff shall be responsible for the following: